 - If you flush out a covey that you don’t see land, give them a minute or so then hit your quail call to find their new location.

 - Be ready to shoot!
-This is a good rule for all hunting - birds can and will show up anywhere.
+This is a good rule for all hunting as birds can and will show up anywhere.
 (But always be safe!)

 - Aim and shoot at individual birds, not into coveys.
-Not only is it more sporting but you are less likely to wound birds and it is more effective in getting birds into your bag.
+Not only is it more sporting and you are less likely to wound birds, it is more effective in getting birds into your bag.

 - If you only flush out a few quail, don’t give up.
 Coveys don’t always flush together.
 Instead, move slowly toward the sight of the flush and be ready!